Ms. Krachie’s Class Update

 First thing in the morning;

-- Pledge – if they’d like and sing a patriotic song
+Pledge – if they’d like and patriotic song

-- Our breathing exercises and wake up the brain
+Our breathing exercises and wake up the brain (zombie arms)

 Spend 10 minutes or so first thing each morning outdoors observing nature and your surroundings.
 Pose questions about how the air feels and smells as you breathe in.
 Close your eyes and listen for the sounds you hear.
 Open your eyes and describe what you see and how the weather makes you feel.